yhekim/Find-the-Proverbs-and-Idioms/README.md

 - Step 2: Create project folder for local public repo on your pc

-- Step 3: Create Parallax Website
+- Step 3: Create Find the Proverbs and Idioms - JS

 >>Part-1 HTML Structure